 3) Saying “no” – We completely understand that you want to run for a board position in every club at the school, but you shouldn’t.
-Even if you are a board member for a club does not mean you need to volunteer to chair or even help out with every event.
-Commit to certain events, and certain extracurricular activities which coincide with your overall plan for law school.
-(For more information about strategically planning your path from law school to job offer see Stand Out And Get Hired.)
+Even if you are a board member for a club, this does not mean you need to volunteer to chair or even help out with every event.
+Commit to certain events and certain extracurricular activities.

 4) Limit Social Media Time – Digital networking and social media networking are crucial components to finding a job in this millennium.
-(See Social Media For Future Lawyers.)
-However, spending 5 hours a day, everyday online is unproductive and can lead to anxiety.
+However, spending 5 hours a day online is unproductive and can lead to anxiety.
 Power down, and give it a rest.
-Facebook and Twitter will still be there when you’ve read all your cases for the evening.
+Facebook and Twitter will still be there when you’ve read all your cases.